Sunday, September 23, 2007

 Consciously or unconsciously, all human beings use adrenaline to create intensity.
 The intensity thus produced is then discharged through a variety of emotional states.
 These reactions may include anxiety or fear, anger or excitement.
 Regardless how they are expressed emotionally or physically, all these responses are fueled by adrenaline.

 Used as a drug for this effect, adrenaline's intensity helps human beings repress the terror, and the wonder, of embracing their essential pain.
 That pain, at the deepest levels, rises from chronic or unresolved feelings of loss, abandonment, and disconnection.
+When the underlying reservoir of essential pain is significant, the individuals affected seem compelled, often unconsciously, to generate abnormal amounts of adrenaline to repress that pain.

+The intensity of life becomes more vital than it's quality.
+That, in sum, is Adrenaline Addiction.
 Our society has mislabeled this entire process.
 We project the origins for this turmoil externally, and call it "stress".
 Individuals (and their guides) focus their attentions on reducing “job stress" or "economic stress" or "relationship stress" or what have you.
 In chemical dependency, for example, the source of this "stress" becomes "his drinking" or "her nagging."

 Through the mechanism of the use of the term "stress", we become detached and insulated from reality.
 That truth is that we alone are ultimately responsible for our own choices.
 Thus, through adrenaline, we remain free to maintain unnaturally high levels of what has become required intensity.
 This process allows us to repress, at least temporarily, the emergence of our essential pain.